top of page

 Townhead was designated as a Comprehensive Development Area in the late 1950s.
 This artist's impression, taken from a Highway Plan for Glasgow (1965) illustrates how the proposed motorway system would fit within the redeveloped area.

-The geometry of the entire interchange was made more difficult by the surrounding areas being so built up and by the absence, at the time, of design standards for urban motorways in the UK.
-A number of Scott Wilson Kirkpatrick’s engineers had undergone training in America and seen the development of urban freeways first-hand, so they made use of Barnett's Tables (an American design practice) to calculate curves and gradients.
-The slip road from the A803 southbound to M8 westbound is particularly striking.
-Known as "Loop U" it features the second tightest radius of any slip road on the Glasgow network.
+The geometric design of the interchange was made difficult by the proximity of existing properties and by the absence, at the time, of design standards for urban motorways in the UK.
+Scott Wilson's engineers made use of Barnett's Tables (an American design practice) to calculate curves and gradients.

 Construction of M8 Townhead Interchange at Castle Street, Glasgow (1966)